 Pink tax, although not an economic tax, is existing but rather in an invisible manner.
 Sanitary and self-care products for females, such as female razors, shampoos, and conditioners, cost more than their male counterparts even if there is no actual difference in the contents.
 It is pretty pink packaging that women end up paying more money for.

-The pink tax is just a marketing strategy to make women pay more money by making it seem like the product is specially designed for women when it’s really not the case and is even unfair.
+The pink tax is just a marketing strategy to make women pay more money by making it seem like the product is specially designed for women when it’s not the case and is even unfair.
 Sanitary products such as pads, tampons, and menstrual cups are also labeled as “luxurious products.”
-Hence people who are poor cannot even afford to pay for it every single month, even though it is a basic necessity.
+Hence poor people cannot even afford to pay for it every single month, even though it is a basic necessity.

 A lot of people would wish to believe that we have moved forward for the days of domestic violence, but that’s just simply not true.
 In rural areas where education for girls isn’t given much importance, domestic violence still continues to persist in large numbers as these girls aren’t aware of their constitutional rights and do not have the voice to speak up to the injustices faced by them.